-- The CONTRACTOR shall ensure that all services covered under this Agreement are available and accessible to clients in a timely manner and in accordance with the network adequacy standards required by regulation.
-(42 C.F.R. §438.206 (a), (c)). - II.
-CONTRACTOR shall submit, when requested by ASO and in a manner and format determined by the COUNTY, network adequacy certification information to ASO, utilizing a provided template or other designated format. - III.
-CONTRACTOR shall submit updated network adequacy information to ASO any time there has been a significant change that would affect the adequacy and capacity of services. - IV.
-To the extent possible and appropriately consistent with CCR, Title 9, §1830.225 and 42 C.F.R. §438.3 (I), the CONTRACTOR shall provide a client the ability to choose the person providing services to them.
+- CONTRACTOR shall ensure that all services covered under this Agreement are available and accessible to clients in a timely manner and in accordance with the network adequacy standards required by regulation.
+(42 C.F.R. §438.206 (a), (c)) - II.
+CONTRACTOR shall submit network adequacy certification information, when requested and in a manner and format determined by COUNTY, utilizing a provided template or other designated format. - III.
+CONTRACTOR shall submit updated network adequacy information to COUNTY any time there has been a significant change that would affect the adequacy and capacity of services.

+IV.
+To the extent possible and appropriately consistent with CCR, Title 9, §1830.225 and 42 C.F.R. §438.3 (I), CONTRACTOR shall provide a client the ability to choose the person providing services to them.